Pennsylvania Workers’ Compensation Lawyers for Police Officers

 If the incident involves sworn personnel, a Heart and Lung Claim Form must be submitted in addition to the Employee Injury Report, even if the employee does not wish to seek immediate medical treatment.

-When filing a workers’ compensation claim, it is important to comply with all applicable laws, policies and deadlines.
-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. can help you file the appropriate claims and gather the necessary evidence to maximize your recovery.
+When filing a workers’ compensation claim, it is important to comply with all applicable laws, policies, and deadlines.
+The experienced workers’ compensation lawyers at Larry Pitt & Associates, P.C. can help you file the appropriate claims and gather the necessary evidence to maximize your recovery.

 Pennsylvania Heart and Lung Act